Sweet Potato Peanut Butter Curry Recipe

-Sweet potato stew is a thick, sweet and spicy curry featuring sweet potato cooked in West African spices, coconut milk and peanut butter.
+Sweet potato peanut butter curry is a thick, sweet and spicy curry featuring sweet potato cooked in West African spices, coconut milk and peanut butter.
 Serve it up with couscous for a weekday treat.

 Why should I make this curry?